passbolt/passbolt_help/_faq/hosting/002-why-are-my-email-not-being-sent.md

 If the cron is present, you should check if there are more data in the `/var/log/passbolt.log` log file, it may give you more information about the issue.

-### Reason 3: Email notifications are disabled in the config

-Another reason could be because email notifications are disabled in you configuration.
-You can review such settings in the administration panel, when you are logged in as an administrator in passbolt.

-{% include articles/figure.html
-    url="/assets/img/help/2019/05/AD_email_notification_send_settings.png"
-    legend="Email Notification Settings - Email Delivery"
-%}

-Depending on the configuration method you have used to setup, you may need to check for configuration in `config/passbolt.php` or with environment variables you are loading (if you use docker containers for example).
+### Reason 4: The webserver user is not allowed to run cron jobs

+On some system, like RHEL or Centos, the`nginx` user may not have the right to run the cron job to send emails, because of your PAM configuration.
+In this case you may want to add `nginx` to the PAM config to have `cron` and `crond:local` permissions.

-### Reason 4: There is an issue with the database schema related to the email queue
+### Reason 5: There is an issue with the database schema related to the email queue

-If you are getting error messages such as:
+If after an update you are getting error messages such as:
 ```
 Exception: SQLSTATE[42S22]: Column not found: 1054 Unknown column ‘EmailQueue.to’ in ‘field list’ ...
 ```